 - Courses remaining to complete your degree

-- Notes made by your advisor or the Registrar’s Office
+- Notes made by your Advisor or the Registrar’s Office/Enrollment Services

 Your degree audit will indicate the courses you need to take with an empty red circle on the left of the outstanding requirement.
 Details about what is “Still Needed” will follow in that row

 Yes.
 By clicking on a blue course number link in the Student View of the Degree Audit or the Registration Checklist, you can view prerequisites required, attributes assigned to the course, as well as course sections available during the upcoming semester.

 The screen below will appear in a pop-up window.

 Courses from which you have withdrawn will appear in the Insufficient block on your degree audit.